Unlike Elsewhere In Europe, The Far Right In Spain Stays On The Fringe

 "We had nearly 40 years of a repressive, right-wing dictator.
 That's why we don't have far-right parties like that of [Marine] Le Pen in France," Ascensión says.
 "We have nothing so radical."

 Only on the left have radical new political parties flourished in Spain.
-In last year's national election, the new left-wing party Podemos, led by a 38-year-old former communist with a ponytail, won more than 21 percent of the vote.'
+In last year's national election, the new left-wing party Podemos, led by a 38-year-old former communist with a ponytail, won more than 21 percent of the vote.

 Spain is where many Arab and African migrants land when they journey by boat across the Mediterranean to Europe.
 More than 13,000 migrants arrived in Spain last year — the majority by sea.